-But what if we told you there is a way to get into this black box in our mind in order to get to know it better and even control it?
+However, what if we told you there is a way to get into this black box in our mind in order to get to know it better and even control it?

 Nothing you find in your subconscious is arbitrary or accidental.
 Your subconscious hosts the essence of everything you’ve gone through, seen, and felt.